Shanton-Johnson/chef-menu-manager/README.md

-# Chefs Canvas
+# Chefs Menu Manager

-Chefs Canvas is a React Native app built with Expo that lets chefs manage their restaurant menu with ease.
+Chefs Menu Manager is a React Native app built with Expo that lets chefs manage their restaurant menu with ease.
 Users can add, remove, and filter dishes by course (starter, main, dessert), and see average prices per course at a glance.

 ---